 DIY Vitamin C Serum Recipe

-- Store away from light and use only at night.
+- Close and shake again.
+Store away from light and use only at night.

 Some people add aloe vera gel to the serum but my skin was fine with the recipe above.
 You will have to make a fresh batch every few days.